socrata-platform/query-coordinator/README.md

 The above script will build an assembly if it is not present already.

-If you are actively developing QC, it is probably better to start the QC from the SBT shell so you always have the latest copy of the code -- `sbt run`.
+If you are actively developing QC, it is probably better to start the QC from the SBT shell so you always have the latest copy of the code.

+    sbt -Dconfig.file=configs/application.conf query-coordinator/run